MicroEJ/docs/ApplicationDeveloperGuide/nls.rst

 Limitations
 -----------

-The latest BinaryNLS implementation does not support:
+The latest BinaryNLS implementation does not support (even when the resource is external; see :ref:`External resource loader <section_externalresourceloader>`):

-* to dynamicly add a new locale
+* to dynamically add a new locale
-* to dynamicly modify messages translations
+* to dynamically modify messages translations

-even when the resource is external (see :ref:`External resource loader <section_externalresourceloader>`).

 For any addition / modification, the Application must be restarted and, typically, the full resource buffer must be updated (not only the part of the added/modified locale).